Misunderstood-Wookiee/Mules-and-Warehouses-Extended/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report if you discover a bug.
-title: New Issue
+title: "[Potential Bug]: I think I found a bug!"
 labels: Bug
 assignees: bhayden53, Misunderstood-Wookiee

 ---

->Please check for an existing issue before making a new report and comment in that report if one exist.
+>Please check for an existing issue before making a new report and comment in that report if one exists.

 **Describe the Bug**
 A clear and concise description of what the bug is.